E-commerce 2018 product photography guide: all your visuals from A to Z

 2.Choosing the right type of visuals for the product

-There are several options depending on the type of product and the means of distribution (website, social media, catalogues…).
+There are several options depending on the type of product and the means of distribution (website, product photography for social media, catalogues…).
 For product descriptions, it’s best to go for simplicity and quality.
 Displaying a photograph of your product on a pure white background lets your website visitors focus on what counts: their object of desire.
-To go further, you can try displaying different angles and adding a magnifying glass to reveal the fine details of a household appliance, the texture of fabric, the logo on eyewear frames or the stone on a ring.
-Macrophotography is the best option for jewelry, technical components or eyewear.
+To go further, you can try displaying different angles and adding a magnifying glass to reveal the fine details of a household appliance, the texture of fabric, the logo on eyewear frames photograph or the stone on a ring.
+Product macrophotography is the best option for jewelry, technical components or eyewear.
 For photographing clothes, there are several good options.

 The most common technique is shooting on ghost mannequins to show volumes.
 On the other hand, flatlays are ideal for displaying and laying out clothes and accessories for social media images.
 Influencers very much appreciate this type of image.

 There are lots of ways to make your products visually stand out, from compositions to 3D modelling.

 3.Be reactive and stand out from the competition

 “Producing visuals in-house lets you save time, manage your budget and be highly reactive when needed.
 Not having to depend on an outside service provider is a big advantage.
 But it depends on you having the right competencies in-house…” explains Gregory Beyrouti.
 Based on this, in-house photo shoots provide the best range of options to make your products stand out.